 “I am motivated to stay on this path because once I figured out how absolutely simple weight management IS, I couldn’t help but want to share it with others.
 The best way to do that is to live my life out loud and share what I know with anyone who is interested in taking back control of their health.
 I want others to feel how good I feel and to be as happy as I am EVERY day!”

 HCF: What are you most proud of going thru this journey?

 “I am most proud of my commitment to myself.
 For so long, I felt like it was selfish to take care of me first.
 Like the flight attendants tell us on airplanes before taking off, if the mask falls from above, place it on yourself before helping loved ones.
 So I made a simple mind shift.
 I left the judgment about self-love out of the equation and invested in myself.
 The interesting fringe benefit of it all was that I no longer worried about what other people thought of me because I KNEW who I was.
 In doing so, I became whole.
 I am better able to take care of others and have more to contribute to those other than myself.
 By making the decision to do better, taking action, remaining solution focused and forgiving myself when I make choices that don’t support the attainment of my goals, I not only value myself but I communicate to others the high standard that I live by.
 It has inspired others to not only shine themselves but to treat me with the utmost respect.”

 HCF: What futures goals do you have?

 “I WILL continue to share the gift I have been given with others.

 I WILL empower others to choose joy and construct their own action plans for goal attainment.

 I WILL create resources to support others in being the best version of themselves.

 I WILL be a best selling author.

-if you could share any advice or words of encourgement what would they be?
+HCF: If you could share any advice or words of encouragement what would they be?